-The easiest and fastest way to draw a straight line in Procreate is to draw a freehand line and hold it for half a second as it snaps perfectly straight.
+Draw a straight line in Procreate by drawing a freehand line with your stylus (or finger) and hold it in place for half a second as it snaps perfectly straight.
 Without releasing your finger, adjust the length and angle of the line.
-The line locks into place when you lift your finger (or Apple Pencil)
+The line locks into place when you lift your stylus (or finger)

 It couldn’t be simpler, but there are more ways to draw straight lines within the Procreate app and you should know them.

 Let’s start off by drawing a simple line, or shape, using the Quick Shape function.
 I’ll show you step by step.

 (I get commissions for purchases made through affiliate links in this post.
 However, I only promote products I like and recommend)

 - How to Draw a Straight Line Using Quick Shapes

 - How to Straighten a Line With Edit Shape